• Skip to primary navigation

 Adamo Estate Winery

 Now that you have ideas for fun things to do in Toronto, you’ll need a place to stay.
-You’ll find the best deals for Toronto hotels on TripAdvisor and Booking.com.
-I’ve also shared five Toronto neighborhoods convenient for travelers.
-In that post, you’ll find accommodation recommendations for each neighborhood.
-To get you started in your Toronto hotel research, here are my top recommendations by category:
+To get you started in your Toronto hotel research, here are my top recommendations for where to stay in Toronto:

-• The official Ontario and Toronto tourism websites are wonderful resources to begin planning your trip.
+• The official Ontario and Toronto tourism websites are helpful resources to begin planning your trip.

 • Find unique, self-guided Toronto walking tours that you can download to your mobile device before your trip!

-Pin this Toronto guide to reference when you plan your trip!
+Save this Toronto guide to your “Canada travel” Pinterest board to reference when you plan your trip!

 Save